sv-pro/agent-world-compiler-poc/README.md

 A minimal proof-of-concept for deriving least-privilege boundaries for agent workflows from observed execution.

+Instead of exposing raw tools and filtering them at runtime, this PoC shows how **workflow-specific partial capabilities can be rendered as the only tools visible to the agent**.

 ---

 ## What this is

 This PoC does not try to make agent reasoning safe.
-It makes the executable boundary around agent actions explicit, minimal, and reproducible.
+It makes the executable boundary around agent actions **explicit, minimal, and reproducible**.

-This PoC is workflow-scoped: each manifest defines a least-privilege boundary for a specific agent workflow, not for the agent as a whole.
+This PoC is **workflow-scoped**: each manifest defines a least-privilege boundary for a specific agent workflow, not for the agent as a whole.

 The central pattern is: